Quantum Approaches to Consciousness

 3.3 Vitiello and Freeman: Quantum Field Theory of Brain States

 In the 1960s, Ricciardi and Umezawa (1967) suggested to utilize the formalism of quantum field theory to describe brain states, with particular emphasis on memory.
-The basic idea is to conceive of memory states in terms of states of many-particle systems, as inequivalent representations of vacuum states of quantum fields.[11]
+The basic idea is to conceive of memory states in terms of states of many-particle systems, as inequivalent representations of vacuum states of quantum fields.[9]
 This proposal has gone through several refinements (e.g., Stuart et al. 1978, 1979; Jibu and Yasue 1995).
-Major recent progress has been achieved by including effects of dissipation, chaos, fractals and quantum noise (Vitiello 1995; Pessa and Vitiello 2003; Vitiello 2012).
+Major progress has been achieved by including effects of dissipation, chaos, fractals and quantum noise (Vitiello 1995; Pessa and Vitiello 2003; Vitiello 2012).
 For readable nontechnical accounts of the approach in its present form, embedded in quantum field theory as of today, see Vitiello (2001, 2002).

 Quantum field theory (see the entry on quantum field theory) deals with systems with infinitely many degrees of freedom.
-For such systems, the algebra of observables that results from imposing canonical commutation relations admits of multiple Hilbert-space representations that are not unitarily equivalent to each other.
+For such systems, the algebra of observables that results from imposing canonical commutation relations admits multiple representations that are not unitarily equivalent to each other.
 This differs from the case of standard quantum mechanics, which deals with systems with finitely many degrees of freedom.
-For such systems, the corresponding algebra of observables admits of unitarily equivalent Hilbert-space representations.
+For such systems, the corresponding algebra of observables admits unitarily equivalent Hilbert-space representations.

 The inequivalent representations of quantum field theory can be generated by spontaneous symmetry breaking (see the entry on symmetry and symmetry breaking), occurring when the ground state (or the vacuum state) of a system is not invariant under the full group of transformations providing the conservation laws for the system.
 If symmetry breaks down, collective modes are generated (so-called Nambu-Goldstone boson modes), which propagate over the system and introduce long-range correlations in it.